garno/peekapp/README.markdown

-While working on [Peakapp.com](http://peakapp.com), I needed to retrieve reviews and ratings from the App Store.
-Since Apple doesn't provide any public API, I've developped: [Peekapp &mdash; a ruby gem](https://github.com/garno/peekapp).
+Retrieve reviews and ratings from the App Store.

-## Installation
+# Installation
     gem install peekapp

 ## How to

-For advanced functionnalities I you should read the source.
+For advanced functionnalities you should read the source.
 Peekapp can only retrieve ratings & reviews from the Canadian App Store (*this will be fixed soon*).

     require "peekapp"